BenGoldstein88/phase-0/week-1/reflections.md

 Sometimes there are file permission issues (i had some in the command line interface).
 Google is helpful, as is the DBC literature on version control.

+How does tracking and adding changes make developers' lives easier?

+Makes it easier to identify and isolate bugs, helps keep multiple collaboraters on a similar timeline, and keeps individual mistakes from sabotaging a workflow.

+What is a commit?

+Basically a "save point" in the program.
+It's a moment in time in development with relevant comments attached.

+What are the best practices for commit messages?

+Early, often, clear comments.

+What does the HEAD^ argument mean?

+Takes you to a previous commit.

+What are the 3 stages of a git change and how do you move a file from one stage to the other?

+Change, add, commit.
+Use the command line.

+Write a handy cheatsheet of the commands you need to commit your changes. git init, git clone URL git status, git add FILE, git commit -m "Message"

+What is a pull request and how do you create and merge one?

+A pull is a request to merge a branch back into the master.
+You can create and merge a pull from git.

+Why are pull requests preferred when working with teams?

+So you don't just jam your code back into the master branch and cause problems for the other devs.
+Pulls show transparency and accountability.